Lentils

 Flower stalks produce one to three flowers, which develop pods.
 Pods are less than 2.5 cm or less than one inch in length and usually contain one or two seeds.

 Seed pods are less than an inch in length and contain one to two seeds.
-Seeds are lens-shaped with a range of seed coat colours range from clear to light green, brown, grey, blotched purple or black, as well as yellow, green or red cotyledons.
+Seeds are lens-shaped with a range of seed coat colours ranging from clear to light green, brown, grey, blotched purple or black, as well as yellow, green or red cotyledons.

 Seed size determines lentil type, the Chilean type is larger than the Persian type, with seed size averaging 60-70 grams or higher per 1,000 seeds.
 The Persian type is small seeded, with seed size averaging 30-40 grams or lower per 1,000 seeds.
 The two main market classes of lentil are the green and red types.